-A home maintenance schedule is honestly the best thing I’ve created for myself as a homeowner and busy mom.
+A home maintenance schedule is the best thing I’ve created for myself as a homeowner and a busy mom.
 Whether you have a family or not, taking care of a home can be stressful at times.
 If not downright overwhelming.
-Between daily chores, deep cleans, and organizational headaches (pantries get messy so fast, p.s here’s how I deal with mine), it’s easy to lose track of the bigger picture.
-How do you get the energy for home improvements and fun DIY projects if dishes and dirty laundry is piling up?
+Between daily chores, deep cleans, and organizational headaches, it’s easy to lose track of the bigger picture.
+How do you find the time to rest or spend quality time with your family if dishes and dirty laundry are piling up?

 Creating a Sustainable Home Maintenance Checklist